ntmoore/ntmoore.github.io/notes/notes.md

 I don't pretend to be an ethicist, but occasionally class discussion topics line up with current events.
 These are my opinions, not those of the University or the State of Minnesota!

 ## Coal, Toxic Metals, and Air Quality
-[Electric Mowers](lawn-morews.md) are awesome!
+[Electric Mowers](lawn-mowers.md) are awesome!
 Everyone should buy them!
-Gas-powered small engines should be illegal - especially if you mulch vegetables with gradd clippings!
+Gas-powered small engines should be illegal - especially if you mulch vegetables with grass clippings!

 [Build a Corsi-Rosenthal filter box](strib_PM2.5.md) when the PM2.5 air pollutant level gets high.